Skarlett/clonk/book/dev/parser.md

 Parser-generated tokens that represent groups are placed onto the output directly the matching closing brace is found.
 The "parser-generated" tokens for groups are **never** placed in the `operator_stack`.
 (Their respective logical operators are though.
 I hope this doesn't cause too much confusion).

+With the introduction of grouped expressions, a way is needed to determine the beginning and end of expressions.

+### Expression Termination
-With the introduction of grouped expressions, a way is needed to determine the beginning and end of expressions. **Terminators** (based on the group start) flush the parser's `operator_stack` onto the output until the head of of the `operator_stack` is the group's opening brace.
+**Terminators** (based on the group start) flush the parser's `operator_stack` onto the output until the head of of the `operator_stack` is the group's opening brace.

 If a terminator is the matching closing brace, it will preceed as it normally would, mentioned previously.